 To claim the employment incentive credit for the financial services industry, you must complete Form IT-252-ATT, Employment Incentive Credit for the Financial Services Industry, and attach it to your Form IT-252, Investment Tax Credit for the Financial Services Industry, which must be filed with your Form IT-201, IT-203, IT-204, or IT-205.

-If your business pays premiums for qualified long-term care insurance, you may be entitled to the long-term care insurance credit for tax years beginning on or after January 1, 2002.
+If your business pays premiums for qualified long-term care insurance, you may be entitled to the long-term care insurance credit.

 A qualified long-term care insurance policy is one that is: